HCA-Healthcare/elixir-mllp/README.md

 MLLP listener supports two options to restrict incoming client connections to make sure it accepts only trusted clients.

 1) IP/DNS restriction - In this mode, we can restrict incoming connections using Client IP/DNS.
-2) Client Cert Check - If `verify: :verify_peer` option is enabled on listener, it will enforce client to send a valid client cert and will only allow connection if it trusts the certificate issued to.
+2) Client Cert Check - If `verify: :verify_peer` option is enabled on listener, it will enforce client to send a valid client cert and will only allow the connection if certificate returned from the client is valid and trusted.

 Here are couple of exmaples of using client restrictions
 ### Options 1 - Client IP/DNS restrictions